 Noosa.
 Just the name of this sparkling epicentre on Queensland’s Sunshine Coast, two hours’ drive north of Brisbane, conjures balmy sea breezes, squeaky white sand and creature comforts galore, from beachside cocktails to coconut lattes.
-There are more than 10 reasons to love Noosa, but you’ve got to start somewhere.
+There are so many reasons to love Noosa, but you’ve got to start somewhere.
 Maybe you already have your own?
-Here are my top 10 things to do in Noosa.
+Here are some fabulous things to do in Noosa.

 New to surfing?
 Take a surf lesson in the warm, shallow waters at main beach or First Point.
 Or, in true Noosa style, head out of town on a luxury surfari.

 If you really want to see how it’s done, visit during the Noosa Festival of Surfing, the world’s biggest surfing festival, held every March.